toxeek/sysadmin-stuff/README.md

 iSysadm - UNDER CONSTRUCTION !

 ### DISCLAIMER:
 #### After adding the pentest section, including nse nmap scripts, I DO NOT HOLD MYSELF RESPONSIBLE of what you do if you install the tools, or how you use them.
-Even more if you use them for malicious intentions, you'll be reported if I detect you doing so, and you will be banned from many places.
 ```bash
 ## END OF DISCLAIMER
 ```